top of page

 Chapter Room

-We invite you to prepare to enter Holy Week by freshly experiencing a traditional practice: following the “Way (the “Stations”) of the Cross.”
+We invite you to freshly experience a traditional Lenten practice: following the “Way (the “Stations”) of the Cross.”
 Walk, reflect and pray with Jesus as He is condemned to death, as He makes His tortured way through Jerusalem to Golgotha, as He consoles His Mother, as He encounters the kindness of Veronica and the grief of the women of Jerusalem, as He weakens, stumbles and falls, as He is crucified, dies and is buried.
 Our faith tells us that death is not the end, that it is the necessary door to eternal life, that the Resurrection belongs to Jesus and to us.
 Facing the reality of Jesus’s death helps deepen our belief in this mystery.

 1:00pm